© Crown copyright 2020

 19. Correcting paper forms P11D or P11D(b)

-If you put a wrong figure on a paper form P11D or P11D(b) before sending it in, draw a line through the wrong figure so that it can still be read then enter the correct figure.
+If you put an incorrect figure on a paper form P11D or P11D(b) before sending it in, draw a line through the incorrect figure so it can still be read then enter the correct figure.

 20. Reports of amended Class 1A NICs liability

-Sometimes, more information may be made available to you after you have calculated and paid your Class 1A NICs in July.
+Sometimes, more information may be made available to you after you’ve calculated and paid your Class 1A NICs in July.

 Where this happens you might have to recalculate the amount of Class 1A NICs due.
 The late information may relate to periods when a benefit was unavailable to an employee.